 Myers, an assistant public defender who was appointed to replace Lamb until the midterm election, will retain the judicial position until Jan.
 1. Before attending a watch party at Ecce Terra in Kingston last night, Myers presided over an arraignment.

-“I am happy for Chris Kraft,” said Myers in a written statement to the Saugerties Times.
+“I am happy for Chris Kraft,” said Myers in a written statement.
 “Anyone who wants to be the town judge places the community before his own self-interests.
 You are a judge 24 hours a day.
 You are the one who gets called in the middle of the night to attend court.
 I know how much I have enjoyed the challenge of administering justice.
 The challenge of making the right decisions, to be fair, to make sure everyone is performing their role, is an enjoyable challenge.
 I really cannot thank the town board enough for entrusting me with the role of town justice this year.
 Like any volunteer, you eventually get replaced.
 I hope Mr. Kraft enjoys it as much as I have.”